jairogloz/ai-stress-relief-landing-page/README.md

 2. **Explore the Features**: Check out the slideshow background and the AI chat demo.
 3. **Sign Up**: Enter your email in the signup form to stay updated on our service.

-## Adding Images 🖼️

-The images in the `/images` folder are intentionally excluded from the repository to save space.
-When serving the app as a static website, for instance on S3, you can simply add the images to the `/images` folder.
-Ensure that the image paths in the code match the location of your images.
-Also, be sure to optimize your images for web purposes.

 ## Credits 🙌

 - **Demo Images**: Courtesy of [Unsplash](https://unsplash.com)